TL;DR

 With costs rising across the board, being a passive consumer is no longer an option.
 Proactive management of your motor insurance and vehicle-related expenses is essential.

-The single most effective cost-saving strategy is ensuring you have the right policy at the best possible price.
+The single most effective cost-saving strategy is ensuring you have a strong fit for your needs at the best possible price.

 Beyond shopping around, you can take practical steps to make yourself a more attractive customer to insurers.